CARE GUIDE FOR YOUR FRONTOSA CICHLIDS | splashy fish

 If you keep the juvenile fish, you may have to wait for 3 years for the fish to grow up and start breeding.
 Freshwater Frontosa Cichlids are mouth brooders, which means the females will carry the eggs and fry in their mouth for extended periods of time.
 Eggs often hatch after 40 to 54 days into fry having the average size of around half an inch.
 The male fish are known to have little involvement in the process other than fertilizing the eggs and providing some protection for the fry once released from the female’s mouth.

 At Splashy Fish Store, we supply a wide range of Frontosa Cichlids which come from reliable sources with reasonable prices.
 We further guarantee that all of our freshwater Frontosa Cichlids will go through the quarantine process for a period of 14-day before sale.
 We care about the quality and strive to provide you the best we can.
-Visit our store to find what surprise is waiting for you.
+Visit our store online or aquariums in DC to find what surprise is waiting for you.